theREALdebater/eclat/doc/pxcr/helpers.md

 ### Program Helper

-Program Helper generates the configuration data for the assemblies and the program.
+Program Helper generates the configuration data for the partitions and the program.

 [Building a Program (Partitions)](../eclat/building.md#progprod)